jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 > "Because we do most things relying only on our own sagacity we become self-interested, turn our backs on reason, and things do not turn out well."

 There are people who claim to want to make progress, but they don't want to listen to people who have already done it.
 Instead, they spend their entire life reinventing the wheel.
-By the time they've figured it out, they don't have much time left to use it to go anywhere.&nbsp;
+By the time they've figured it out, they don't have much time left to use it to go anywhere.

 Many social skills involving interpersonal relationships and communication, you have to learn those on your own through trial and error; but when it comes to hard skills that you'll use to change your financial status or physical health, you're wasting valuable time if you try to learn them all on your own.
 I have a passage about this in my ["How to be a better man"](/how-to-be-a-better-man/) article.